dmaccormac/dmaccormac.github.io/_posts/2024-12-23-dns-over-https.md

 | Cloudflare Secondary | 2606:4700:4700::1001 |
 | Quad9 Primary | 2620:fe::fe |
 | Quad9 Secondary | 2620:fe::fe:9 |

-# Step-by-Step Guide to Configure DNS over HTTPS on Windows 11

 1. Press **Win + i** or  right click on the **Start** menu and select **Settings**
 2. In the Settings window, click on **Network & Internet** from the left sidebar